 Check the quality level and how the operator functions with the new method/procedure for at least two weeks.

-Carry out additional audit/checks to ensure adherence to the new
+Carry out additional audits/checks to ensure adherence to the new

 system & monitoring results achieved